 - parsley to garnish

-- 1 tsp Italian herbs
+- 1 teaspoon Italian herbs

 - Add the minced turkey and stir well with a wooden spoon, breaking any lumps that may form.

-Continue to stir until the mince is brown all over, that should take about 10-15 minutes..
+- Continue to stir until the mince is brown all over, that should take about 10-15 minutes..

-Add the chicken stock and leave to cook on a medium to high heat until all the liquid has been absorbed, it may take up to 15 minutes..
+- Add the chicken stock and leave to cook on a medium to high heat until all the liquid has been absorbed, it may take up to 15 minutes..

-Add the tinned tomatoes and tomato puree and leave to cook for 10 minutes, stirring occasionally.
+- Add the tinned tomatoes and tomato puree and leave to cook for 10 minutes, stirring occasionally.

-Season with salt and pepper, add the Italian herbs, then remove from the heat and garnish with freshly-chopped parsley.
+- Season with salt and pepper, add the Italian herbs, then remove from the heat and garnish with freshly-chopped parsley.

 - If you'd like to see the measurements in CUPS and OUNCES, please click on the US CUSTOMARY link.